Tinram/mkrandom/README.md

 Damir Cohadarevic ([Codahar](https://github.com/cohadar)) has created a deceptively simple program in *mkrandom*.

-It's an example of something greater than the sum of its parts.
+It's an example of something greater than its separate parts.

-*mkrandom* combines the highly promising [PCG](http://www.pcg-random.org/) random number generator with chunked output to create a blazingly fast data generator.
+*mkrandom* combines the highly promising [PCG](http://www.pcg-random.org/) random number generator with chunked output to create a blazingly fast junk data generator.

 [PCG](http://www.pcg-random.org/), created by Melissa E. O'Neill (Professor of Computer Science at a US College), is a fast random number generator with statistically good output.